canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-configuration.md

 ## Spark Configuration Management

-Apache Spark comes with wide range of [configuration properties](https://spark.apache.org/docs/3.4.2/configuration.html#available-properties) that can be fed into Spark using a single property file, e.g. `spark.properties`, or by passing configuration values on the command line, as argument to `spark-submit`, `pyspark` and `spark-shell`.
+Apache Spark comes with wide range of [configuration properties](https://spark.apache.org/docs/3.4.2/configuration.html#available-properties) that can be fed into Apache Spark using a single property file, e.g. `spark.properties`, or by passing configuration values on the command line, as argument to `spark-submit`, `pyspark` and `spark-shell`.

-Charmed Spark improves on this capability by enabling a set of hierarchical layers of configurations, that are merged and overridden based on a precedence rule.
+Charmed Apache Spark improves on this capability by enabling a set of hierarchical layers of configurations, that are merged and overridden based on a precedence rule.

-Each layer may also be linked to a particular component of the Charmed Spark solution.
+Each layer may also be linked to a particular component of the Charmed Apache Spark solution.
 For more information about the different components, please refer to the component overview [here](/t/charmed-spark-documentation-explanation-components/11685).

 Using the different layers appropriately allow to organize and centralize configuration definition consistently for groups, single users, single environment and session.
 The sections below summarize the hierarchical levels of configurations.
 The final configuration is resolved by merging the different layers, starting from top to bottom, overriding the latter sources on top of previous ones in case of multi-level definitions.